neverRare/stick-docs/reference/language/comment.md

 ---
 ```

-In multiline comments, the starting triple dash `---` must be preceded by an indentation (or a line terminator) and it will match the next `---` with the same indentation.
+In multiline comments, the starting triple dash `---` must be preceded by an indentation (or a line break) and it will match the next `---` with the same indentation.

 ## Documenting